wangziqi2013/wangziqi2013.github.io/_posts/2019-09-27-forgivetm.markdown

 ForgiveTM combines eager and lazy schemes by only exposing certain writes, while leaving the rest in a private per-transactional table until commit or the table overflows.
 ForgiveTM assumes a baseline system similar to Intel TSX, and only adds incremental changes to the architecture without modifying the coherence protocol at all.
+In the baseline system, each cache line is extended with a "T" bit, which indicates whether the cache line has been speculatively accessed by the processor.
+Loads and stores issued within the transaction will set the "T" bit in the cache after acquiring the cache line.
+To ensure that transactions can be rolled back, when a dirty, non-speculative cache line is accessed, the dirty content is first written back into lower level caches before that line can be updated.
+The "T" bit is cleared on both commits and aborts, and in the case of an abort, the valid bit is also cleared.
+Pre-transaction data can be fetched from lower level caches.